Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Profile data: whatever kind of information you have on your customer

 - Campaign activity: how the customer has responded, or not responded to your campaigns

 - Shopping behavior: if the customer has added to their cart, browsed and abandoned, purchased in the last 30 days, etc

 These segments make a lot of sense in terms of ecommerce because you can layer them based on what you need.
 For example, using profile data to target women in their 30s, then campaign activity to select only women who have clicked on the last 2 campaigns, and then shopping behavior to select only those who have purchased in the last 6 months.

 With Klaviyo’s segmentation, the language is more basic, asking you to choose a definition based on “what someone has or hasn’t done” which could either be campaign related, shopping related, or something else.
 So this might be a bit confusing if you’re used to separating it a different way.

-Finally, both Omnisend and Klaviyo allow you to sync your segments into Facebook Custom Audiences for retargeting ads, but only Omnisend allows you to sync those contacts for Google retargeting ads.
+Both Omnisend and Klaviyo allow you to sync your segments into Facebook Custom Audiences for retargeting ads, but only Omnisend allows you to sync those contacts for Google retargeting ads without any additional tools.